bee-anchor/bfgg/README.md

 * Flask - web framework used for the API
 * threading - standard library for parallelism using threads
 * subprocess - standard library for starting other processes - used for git processes and running Gatling
+* Twisted - for running the flask app

 The Controller and Agents have three main parts that comprises their inter-communication: